Florida Golf Guide -

 You can't catch any spirals from Bob Griese or even Dan Marino, but you can show your athletic side at the golf course.

-The Senator course at Shula's Golf Club also recently completed a $2 million renovation, done mainly because of the effects of Hurricane Wilma.
+The Senator Course at Shula's Golf Club also recently completed a $2 million renovation, done mainly because of the effects of Hurricane Wilma.
 Course officials say the layout is better than the pre-storm track.

 The changes were so dramatic, they decided to re-name the 6,982-yard, Bill Watts-designed course to the Senator course, in honor of former Senator Bob Graham.
 There is also an 18-hole executive course.